Looking for a fresh start on fitness for the New Year? Consider high-intensity interval training (HIIT), the trending, non-boring workout.

-A main benefit for people looking to do a HIIT workout is that it can be done quickly.
-During the busy workweek, not a lot of people have the excess time to spend at the gym.
+The main benefit for people looking to do a HIIT workout is that it can be done quickly.
+During the busy workweek, not a lot of people have excess time to spend at the gym.
 HIIT allows you to burn more calories in a shorter period of time.
 By doing this, more lean muscle will be built, which will help to boost resting metabolism.
-Even though you only get a 45-minute workout, the impact of that workout will be longer lasting.
+Even though you only get a 45-minute workout, the impact of that workout will be longer-lasting.

 A lot of people dislike going to the gym because they may be there doing repetitive workouts that get boring and don’t really challenge them.
 However, while doing HIIT exercises there are so many different movements you can include that will decrease the likeliness of being bored.
 HIIT can be done at home, at a gym, by yourself or with a friend or group.
 HIIT is not only a good way to burn fat quickly but it can be fun and convenient as well.